 Far enough away from Salt Lake City and Park City to avoid major crowds, Powder Mountain is one of the better, but lesser known, ski resorts in all of Utah.
 Despite being surrounded by some world-renowned spots, Powder Mountain is actually the largest ski resort in the U.S. when it comes to skiable acreage (8,464 acres).
 The resort has 154 trails, nine lifts, and two terrain parks.
 The town of Ogden serves as the gateway to Powder Mountain, and not only offers numerous hotels and places to stay, but also houses two popular RV parks.
 Both parks—Century and Fort Buenaventura—are only about 20 miles away from the resort and offer plenty of amenities.
 Plus, by camping at lower altitudes, it won't be as taxing (or as freezing) on your RV.

 When you think of skiing in Colorado, you probably immediately picture Aspen, Vail, or Breckenridge.
 But this little hidden gem down in South Fork offers a ton of powder without a ton of long lines.
-Due to its smaller size, Wolf Creek is only open on Saturdays and Sundays, but you can still pack some excellent skiing into those two days.
+While slightly smaller, with only a few major lifts, you can still pack some excellent skiing.
 Trails range from beginner to extreme, and you can even access some of the runs via backcountry gates at the top of the hills.
 Wolf Creek is also one of the few resorts in the state that has an official policy allowing overnight RV parking.
 When you arrive, contact the Base Operations staff—look for the parking attendants with orange flags—to assist with both day and night parking.
 If you arrive after hours, you are welcome to park in the main parking lot.

 An ideal spot for those who are new to skiing, nearly half of the vast terrain at Taos Ski Valley is dedicated to beginner and intermediate runs.
 Experts can enjoy the legendary Taos steeps, while families and non-skiers can ride the chair lift up 12,450 feet—the nation's fourth highest lift-served summit.
 Taos is also extremely RV-friendly.
 The resort offers free RV camping in the Deer Lot on a first-come first-serve basis for up to seven days.
 And while there are no hook-ups available, generators are allowed.
 It's never been easier to walk directly out your home and reach the slopes!